cosmicrafts/cosmicrafts-dao/src/frontend/src/assets/markdown/en/community.md

 - Strategic ecosystem expansion
 - Content creation and cultural growth

-Through transparent treasury management, creator empowerment, and strategic partnerships, we build a vibrant digital society where members directly influence platform development while sharing in its success.

 ## Treasury Management

 The DAO treasury is the foundation for sustainable growth and community initiatives.
 All funding allocations require community approval through the SNS proposal system.